What you need to know and do when you come to campus or another University site.

 Food and drink vendors

-Some other food and drink outlets that are not University tenants may also be operating on or near campus for takeaway service.
+Food and drink outlets that are not University tenants may also be operating on or near campus for takeaway service.

 The Sustainability Team would like to remind people purchasing take-away coffees that disposable cups must be disposed of in the red landfill bins.
 For more information on correct waste disposal, including take-away food packaging, visit Reduce, Re-use, Recycle